paparaeluiza/paparaeluiza.github.io/_posts/epitome/2015-10-22-happy-2nd-monthsary-to-me.md

 You will find out more about my BA topic, next month, at the end of my internship.
 All I can tell is that I become aware of an amazing tool that was out there all this time but I never used it at its full intensity.
 Everything is so simple, that once in a while, during the day, you should pause and just think ... that's how this magic tool works and creates value.

-But up next, my fun, month in pictures. :tada:
+But up next, my fun month in pictures. :tada:

 <figure>
 	<a href="{{site.url}}/images/epitome/22-10-2015/IMG_1555.jpg"><img src="{{site.url}}/images/epitome/22-10-2015/IMG_1555.jpg" alt="image"></a>